junxit/us-congress-bills-113/derived/amendments.md

 ### 2 U.S.C. § 632

-> The item relating to section 301 in the table of contents set forth in section 1(b) of the Congressional Budget Act of 1974 is amended by striking “Annual” and inserting “Biennial”.
+> The item relating to section 301 in the table of contents set forth in section 1(b) of the Congressional Budget and Impoundment Control Act of 1974 is amended by striking “Annual” and inserting “Biennial”.

 | | |
 |---|---|